Stoney Trail: West Calgary

-Due to the western side of the city being located in the outer limits of the Rocky Mountain foothills the west section of Stoney Trail intersects several hills and valleys with many stream crossings, broad sweeping curves and moderately steeps hills as it navigates its way though rolling terrain.
+Due to the western side of the city being located in the outer limits of the Rocky Mountain foothills the west section of Stoney Trail intersects several hills and valleys with many stream crossings, broad sweeping curves and moderately steeps hills as it navigates its way through rolling terrain.

 Alberta Transportation defines the interchange between Stoney Trail and Deerfoot Trail (Highway 2) in Southern Calgary as the starting and ending point of the ring road with exits numbered clockwise.
 Starting from this interchange Stoney Trail heads west and immediately dips into the Bow River valley and crosses the river.
-After exiting the valley it passes though an interchange at Chaparral Boulevard/Sun Valley Drive before meeting Macleod Trail at a free flowing combination interchange.
-From here the highway continues west though two more interchanges (6th Street/Sheriff King St and Spruce Meadows Drive/James Mckevitt Road) before reaching a left hand exit for Highway 22X where Stoney Trail curves north.
+After exiting the valley it passes through an interchange at Chaparral Boulevard/Sun Valley Drive before meeting Macleod Trail at a free flowing combination interchange.
+From here the highway continues west through two more interchanges (6th Street/Sheriff King St and Spruce Meadows Drive/James McKevitt Road) before reaching a left hand exit for Highway 22X where Stoney Trail curves north.

 From here the highway follows the western edge of the city passing through interchanges at 162nd Avenue and Fish Creek Boulevard before crossing Fish Creek itself on a pair of bridges carrying 8 lanes of traffic.
 At this point Stoney Trail enters the Tsuu T'ina Nation Reservation and Highway 201's name changes to Tsuut'ina Trail to reflect this.
 The highway continues past a major new shopping development on the reservation serviced by a small half-diamond interchange at 130th Avenue and a larger combination interchange at Anderson Road.
 It then veers away from the edge of the city cutting through a corner of the reservation and passing a small interchange for 90th Avenue.
 It then descends across a wide causeway to cross the Elbow River on a 10 lane bridge before meeting Glenmore Trail and Sarcee Trail and two smaller roads in a very large free flowing combination Interchange.
 Here the highway turns west exiting the Tsuu T'ina Reservation, once again becoming Stoney Trail.
 After passing an interchange at 69th Street/Discovery Ridge Boulevard Stoney Trail reaches a directional T interchange with Highway 8 where the ring road once again turns north and ascends Coach Hill passing through 3 interchanges (17th Avenue, Bow Trail and Old Banff Coach Road) before dropping down a steep excavated cut to meet Highway 1 in another large free flowing combination interchange.